Help and support in the court

 - arrange for someone to go with you into the courtroom if you need it

 The court will provide an interpreter if you’ve asked for one.
-They can translate what happens during the hearing but they can’t represent you or give you legal advice.
+They can translate what happens during the hearing but they cannot represent you or give you legal advice.